 - Fry coconut chunks, cashew nuts, and raisins one by one.

-- Temper the oil-ghee with Dry Red Chili, Bay Leaf, Cinnamon Stick, Black Cardamom, Green Cardamom and Cumin Seed.
+- Temper the oil-ghee with Dry Red Chili, Bay Leaf, Cinnamon Stick, Black Cardamom, Green Cardamom, and also Cumin Seed.

 - Now add Asafoetida and mix.